colinlienard/sv-router/docs/guide/code-based/routing-concepts.md

 ```

 > [!NOTE]
-> When changing routes that are using the same layout, the layout component will not be re-created.
-This is useful to avoid re-triggering side effects.
+> When navigating between routes that share the same layout, the layout component persists without being recreated.
+This prevents unnecessary side effect triggers and improves performance.